lunayuehuang/MSE544-HyperDrive/README.md

 6. Download the .yml file from [here](https://github.com/lunayuehuang/MSE544-HyperDrive/blob/main/cgcnn_env.yml), click "raw " button to access the file and right click to save it and place it in the same directory as the main.py file.
 The .yml (sometimes seen as .yaml) file is a special file typically used for configuring environments/settings for programs.
 Files with this extension are intended to be human-readable.
     FUN FACT: YAML initially stood for, *Yet Another Markdown Language*

-### Part III: Create an AML dataset linked to an Azure storage account
+### Part III: Create an AML data asset and upload files from local

-1. download the hyperdrive_data.tar file in this repo, and extend the tar file into a folder in your current working folder.
+1. Download hyperdrive_data.tar from [here](./hyperdrive_data.tar) by clicking download button, then untar it locally.
+You would get a folder named ```DataSet```.

-2. Create a new dataset (in Azure called data asset) in your aml workspace following the instructions similar to the Step A of MSE544_ObjectDetectionWithYoloV5(```https://github.com/lunayuehuang/MSE544_ObjectDetectionWithYoloV5/blob/main/README.md```), at the Data type step, name your data asset as ```materials_hyperdrive_dataset```, chose file type as File(from Azure ML v1 APIs), and choose From Local Files" in the data source step.
-For storage type, choose Azure Blob Storage, chose the default blob datastore that associate with your data storage account in your resource group.
-In the upload step, browse into the folder you just un-tar, and select all files in that folder, and click upload.
-The upload might take several minutes to 10 minutes depends on the network.
+2. Now let's create a dataset by uploading files from local just like what you did in [yolov5 tutorial](https://lunayuehuang.github.io/MSE544_ObjectDetectionWithYoloV5/#part2_stepa).
+Name the data asset ```materials_hyperdrive_dataset```, fill the description with ```the dataset for cgcnn project```.
+Then choose upload from local files, choose your datasote type as ```Azure Blob Storage```, choose your default datastore.
+If it doesn't work, [create one by yourself](https://github.com/lunayuehuang/MSE544_ObjectDetectionWithYoloV5/blob/main/troubleshooting.md).
+Click ```Upload``` and choose ```Upload folder```, choose the folder you untarred in step 1, this would take you a few minutes.
+Tips: Azure imposes a limit on the number of files you can upload, so selecting ```Upload files``` may prevent you from uploading the whole dataset.
+After you upload all the files, click ```Create``` to create the new Data asset.

-3. After completion, if you go back to your ML workspace home and click datasets, you will be able to see the one you just created.
+3. Now if you go back to your ML workspace home and click data assets, you will be able to see the one you just created.
 <img src="./images/Datastore_image7.png" style="height: 90%; width: 90%;"/>

-4. Click the dataset, and click explore, you can see preview the files in your dataset.
+4. Click the data asset, and click explore, you can see preview the files in your dataset.
 <img src="./images/Datastore_image8.png" style="height: 90%; width: 90%;"/>